apache/incubator-kie-tools/packages/sonataflow-deployment-webapp/README.md

 Please replace:

 - `appName` with the desired name for the app
-- `openApiUrl` with the url to the OpenAPI json
+- `showDisclaimer` show/hide the development disclamer